 Given the fact that a small quantity of liquid cannot constitute a dangerous explosive, the regulation limits the size of the liquid container to 100 milliliters each.
 All the containers must be placed in a 1 litre re-sealable transparent plastic bag.
 This limitation applies to all flights departing from and landing at an airport located in the EU, wherever the final destination may be and regardless of the passengers’ nationality.

 These rules apply to all liquids.
 Nevertheless, there is an exception for some liquids such as medicine (with prescription) and special dietetics products, i.e baby food.

 Passengers are also authorized to buy liquids in duty free shops.

 Airline complaint forms can be hard to find.
 To make the search easier for travellers, we have compiled a list of forms for selected European airlines.
 You can use these links to submit complaints regarding lost / damaged baggage or delayed / cancelled flights.

 - Travel Service (damaged or lost luggage)

-- Travel Service (canceled or delayed flights)
+- Travel Service (cancelled or delayed flights)